 Team members have full ownership and responsibility to deliver it to the production in the best way they can, and we prefer flexibility over local efficiency.

-They cooperate with the PM, UX and QA teams to make sure that they develop according to the specification.
+They closely cooperate with the PM, UX and QA guys to make sure that they develop according to the specification.
 Devops guys help them to automate and prepare infrastructure, which enables easy and fast development and deployment.
-If an issue is not solvable by the team directly, they quickly escalate to the PM, who is responsible for the coordination of the appropriate action.
+If an issue is not solvable by the team directly, Tech Lead is responsible for the coordination of the appropriate action.

-Feature teams are vertically oriented to deliver particular feature end-to-end (E2E), but there is also a horizontal aspect to our teams: module expertise.
-Each module has an architect or lead developer who is responsible to develop skills, minimal standards, and simple ground rules and control technical debt.
+Product teams are vertically oriented to deliver particular feature end-to-end (E2E), but there is also a horizontal aspect to our teams: functional or module/platform expertise.
+Therefore each function or module/platform has an Architect or Leader who is responsible to develop skills, minimal standards, and simple ground rules and control technical debt.
 This creates necessary standardization and alignment even when a developed feature goes across multiple modules.

-All developers strictly follow Gitflow Workflow, so each feature has its own feature branch.
-Every commit is automatically integrated and tested by CI platforms (Bitbucket Pipelines, Codeship).
 The team communicates about actual progress and impediments on daily syncs.
-There are also scrum of scrums style syncs where dedicated guys discuss topics on an inter-team level.
 When a story/task is ready, it’s merged into the development branch, which is automatically deployed on staging.
 There, it’s available for testing and internal demo purposes.
+Demo session usually takes place every 2 weeks for all product teams.

-When a whole feature or some releasable part is done, it must pass QA gate:
+When a whole feature or some releasable part is done, it is checked manually by a tester who is responsible for:

 - Functional tests